alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/tests/README.md

 # Tests

+## Prerequisites
-The package installation tests require a copy of the repo, or at least the same structure with the files in `../new_dsg_environment/azure-vms/package_lists/`.
+The package installation tests require a copy of the `package_lists` folder in the `<safe-haven-repository>/new_dsg_environment/azure-vms/` folder to exist at the same level as the folder containing this README file.

 ## R